02 May 2023

 James: So when you guys have these deals, is it mostly class A facilities in primary markets or are you seeing a lot of underutilized, under-optimized facilities in tertiary markets that you guys work with?
 What is the facilities you're looking like?

 Ridg: So at the end of the day, where you start to get a lot of value on the seller financing is if these storage facilities are under $5 million.
-So sitting on that, you're looking more at your class B and C in your tertiary market.
+So sitting on that, you're looking more at your class B and C facilities in your tertiary markets.
 So you'll go around here and you'll talk to everybody and it's a tertiary, secondary market value add opportunity.
 That's what these guys are interested in.
 And that's what we primarily focus on drumming up and then setting precedents that a seller financing option is probably going to need to be thrown on the table.
 So Tyler can probably talk to you more on it, but we like to talk to buyers about putting a four option line out for purchasing.
 And he can probably talk more about that.

 Tyler: So we just do deals like a four-tiered LOI.
 The lowest offer is going to be the cash offer, but then we give maybe two seller financing options and then option four would be, we're going to assume the loan with X amount of seller financing.
 But as for the regions that we're attacking, if you go on like CREXI, LoopNet or whatever, if you look up an actual market, it's going to give you, let's say you look up Dallas, it's going to draw a blue line around Dallas proper.
 We pretty much call in a 30 minute to hour radius outside of that.
 So we're getting six plus cap deals still on a 35% expense load current in a line.